 After enjoying the full sensory experience of a coffee mug, you should be able to immediately recreate your own behavior without it.
 The same thing happens with method acting; there’s just more time between you and the emotions you’re recreating.

 To accurately recreate a character’s reality, you have to pretend you’re not performing at all.
 This isn’t easy, especially when you’re under a bright spotlight and have to exaggerate your voice or behaviors for a big audience.
 Plenty of drama games coax you into character, but this one actually requires you to be yourself; it’s the first step in adjusting your public behavior to create a private moment.

 - Imagine walls between you and your observers (classmates, instructor, friends who volunteer, etc.)

 - Think of something you usually do in private.
 This can be anything at all, as long as you normally stop doing it when someone walks into a room.

 - Do it!
 Dance with abandon, sing off-key, pick your wedgie, etc.

 By stepping out of your comfort zone, you’ll be one step closer to stepping outside yourself the next time you perform.

-Method actors like Leonardo DiCaprio and Daniel Day-Lewis have decades of experience filling different characters’ shoes, and simulating senses and emotions they may not normally feel.
-They’re talented because they can successfully pull you into their movies, convincing you that fake knives actually cause them excruciating pain, or that a green-screen background is actually a monster they didn’t see coming.
-Drama games are still part of their arsenal today, in the form of rituals and off-set requests that keep them in character.
+Method actors like Leonardo DiCaprio and Daniel Day-Lewis have decades of experience filling different characters’ shoes and simulating senses and emotions they may not normally feel.
+They’re talented because they can successfully pull you into their movies, convincing you that fake knives actually cause them excruciating pain or that a green-screen background is actually a monster they didn’t see coming.
+Method acting drama games are still part of their arsenal today, in the form of rituals and off-set requests that keep them in character.
 Over time, you’ll develop your own arsenal of techniques to get into character; start now with these exercises!